ListenToAJ/Study-Music-Player/README.md

 ### Dependencies

-* Within the included python env directory, is the pypdf library.
-That is all thats needed.
+* Having the mp3s loaded is important.

 ### Installing